DmitrySigalov/aws-ssm-cli/README.md

 ```cmd
 aws-ssm-cli
 ```
-FYI - The CLI can be executed using the commands `ascli` or `aws-ssm--cli`.
+FYI - The CLI can be executed using the commands `ascli` or `aws-ssm-cli`.

 ## :clipboard: Profile configurations